alvintwng/learnj/readme.md

 * Above mentioned app is using free dynos.
 If first load fails, please reload again.
 * Explore with the credential: user/ user (subject to change).
-* Developer Explanation in Youtube: https://youtu.be/ALgUMu4Auk4
+* Developer explanation, a minute Youtube : https://youtu.be/ALgUMu4Auk4

 ---